le-jack/evolving-door/README.md

 -   Self Replication
 -   Prioritizes: /etc > /var > /home > /var/tmp > /tmp
 -   Randomized Name from a list of 3 currently
--   Appends "ffff" to the end of the file to alter the md5sum
+-   Appends 4 character string to the end of the file to alter the hash

 # Current Week Plans:
 - Randomize the appended value